the-real-grinny/grinnylib/README.md

 ## Find-AllUsersInSameGroup.ps1
 Compares a user inside a group with all the users in that group, and finds out if any users have other, additional groups in common with the targeted user.

+## Get-MFAUsers.ps1
+Grabs users from an MSOnline connection and finds out how (or if) their MFA is configured, and then dumps the info into a CSV.